logo for organic-pet-digest.com

 How to Properly Clean Your Dog's Ears

-If you use a professional groomer, part of their standards service is to trim, clean and deodorize your dog’s ears.
+If you use a professional groomer, part of their standard service is to trim, clean and deodorize your dog’s ears.
 Many groomers also offer ear cleaning as a stand-alone service.
 Make sure that your groomer only uses natural and organic products.

 If you feel comfortable doing it yourself, here is the step by step process.